Frequently Asked Questions

 A. That's always a hard question to answer as we are a small NGO with many needs.
 Some needs are annual and some bi-annual.
 As with all non profit organizations there are non-direct costs such as office rental, printers, salaries and the cost of transport to see our children or to pay for them to come to us.
 Some of the support appreciated at present and in the near future follows:

--Funds to buy one new laptop for staff as their old one is nearly dead.
+- Funds to buy one new laptop for staff as their old one has nearly dead.

--Financial support of our Trafficking and Child Labor education program.
+- Financial support for our Human Trafficking and Child Labor Education Program.

-This information was correct at the time of updating in October 2019.
+This information was correct at the time of updating in May 2024 and if anything is not accurate we apologize.

 |